Let me guess…

 Rule #20: Know That You’ll Get There Eventually

-If you keep working on it, eventually you will have trained your eye for style.
-You’ll start to notice details in your own and other people’s outfits.
+You’ll notice details in your own and other people’s outfits.
 You’ll know when something works and when it doesn’t.
 Selecting a great outfit from your closet will be as easy as riding a bike.

-Take comfort in the knowledge that you’ll get there eventually.
+No matter how much you’re struggling, take comfort in the knowledge that you’ll get there eventually.

 A smart man doesn’t just wear sharp clothes.
 He also knows how to look sharp and well groomed.

 Men’s health is as important as their dress sense.
 Develop a simple yet effective grooming regime – clip your nails, comb your hair.
 Decide if facial hair is your style (this is where Rule#16 can come in handy).

 Also, take care of your clothes and accessories to make them last longer.
 Take your suit to the dry cleaner often.
 Polish your shoes regularly.
 Use wooden hangers for your bespoke navy suit or expensive leather jacket, and a shoe tree for your shoes.

 Follow These Rules and Develop Your Sense for Dressing Sharp

 Following these 20 rules will help you build a kick-ass style, but you will have to work on it.